jezil2210/Code_Injector/README.md

                 new_content_length = int(content_length) + len(injection_code)
                 load = load.replace(content_length, str(new_content_length))
 ```
-Lastly but not least how the format of the packet was change to a scapy packet we have to take the packet and turn into a orginal packet.
+Lastly but not least how the format of the packet was change to a scapy packet we have to take the packet and turn into a orginal packet again.
 ```python
    new_packet = set_load(scapy_packet, load)
    packet.set_payload(str(new_packet))
 ```
-This way the progam is runned on the bottom left side are the packets from the Arp_spoof being sent, on the top right side are the code_injector.py showing when requests ad responses are made, the other it's the sslstrip running.
+This way the progam is runned, on the bottom left side are the packets from the Arp_spoof being sent, on the top right side are the code_injector.py showing when requests ad responses are made, the other it's the sslstrip running.

 <img src="termInjector.png">